 There are many different kinds of insurance claims.

-In the personal injury world, we have no-fault claims, medical payments coverage claims, and property damage claims, in addition to the bodily injury claims to name just a few.
+In the personal injury world, we have no-fault claims, medical payments coverage claims, and property damage claims, in addition to bodily injury claims to name just a few.

 But the most important kind for our purposes today is the bodily injury or liability claim.

 This is the kind of claim that arises when somebody is negligent and their insurance company must pay you money as the injured person.

 Unlike a lawsuit, there are fewer formalities to starting an insurance claim.
 It involves providing insurance companies with certain information within a specific timeframe.